mkoron/file-sharing-with-xml-rpc/README.md

 # Project 8: File Sharing with XML-RPC

-In this project we will create a simple file sharing application based on the XML-RPC technology.
+In this project we will create a simple file sharing, *peer-to-peer*, application based on the XML-RPC technology.